neogeographica/mythdeck/mythdeck_readme.rst

 * In the Myth 2 controls preferences, make sure you are using the default "Right Handed" set of control keys,

-* Also make sure that "Alternate Preset Recall" is enabled, and check the Myth Config pages here for some other recommendations.
+* Also make sure that "Alternate Preset Recall" is enabled, and check the Myth Setup pages here for some other recommendations.

 * At this point you're good to go, but you should really have a look at the Deck Config pages here for a controls explanation, and maybe the "Tips" pages for some general info.

 OK?
 Not trivial I guess, but not too bad, especially if you're already used to adding non-Steam games to your Deck.
-To go through these steps in detail, start with :doc:`Installation<myth_config/installation>` and then keep clicking the next-page link at the bottom of each page.
+To go through these steps in detail, start with :doc:`Installation<myth_setup/installation>` and then keep clicking the next-page link at the bottom of each page.